-An LLP shares the tax treatment and organisational flexibility of a general partnership, but also benefits from limited liability and separate legal personality as if it were a limited company.
+An LLP shares the tax treatment and organizational flexibility of a general partnership, but also benefits from limited liability and separate legal personality as if it were a limited company.

 A key characteristic of an LLP is that, unlike a traditional partnership, its members benefit from limited liability.
 This means that the members’ liability is generally limited to the amount they have invested or agreed to invest in the LLP.
 There are limited circumstances in which the members can be held personally liable in relation to an LLPs activities, for example if the members take on commitments or obligations in their own name (thereby assuming personal responsibility), if they have acted fraudulently, or if the ‘clawback’ provisions apply in the event that the LLP is liquidated.

 Unlike general partnerships, LLPs have a separate legal personality, they can: